pbklink/motif-core/etc/motif-core.api.md

     getElementProperties(element: Integer): TypedExplicitElementsArrayUiAction.ElementProperties<MarketId> | undefined;
     // (undocumented)
     getElementPropertiesArray(): TypedExplicitElementsArrayUiAction.ElementProperties<MarketId>[];
 }

+// Warning: (ae-missing-release-tag) "AllowedSourcedFieldsColumnLayoutDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class AllowedSourcedFieldsColumnLayoutDefinition extends RevAllowedSourcedFieldsColumnLayoutDefinition<RenderValue.TypeId, RenderValue.Attribute.TypeId> {
+}

 // Warning: (ae-missing-release-tag) "AllScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)